Jerryd Bayless: Portland Trail Blazers (2008–2010)

 Bayless was selected by the Indiana Pacers with the 11th overall pick in the 2008 NBA draft.
-He was subsequently traded by Indiana with Ike Diogu to the Portland Trail Blazers in exchange for Jarrett Jack, Josh McRoberts and Brandon Rush on July 9.
+He was subsequently traded by Indiana with Ike Diogu to the Portland Trail Blazers in exchange for Jarrett Jack, Josh McRoberts, and Brandon Rush on July 9.
 At the 2008 Las Vegas Summer League, he earned the Most Valuable Player award after leading the league in scoring at 29.8 points per game and leading the Trail Blazers to a 3–2 win–loss record.
+Bayless made 53 appearances for Portland as a rookie, tallying averages of 4.3 points, 1.1 rebounds, and 1.5 assists.

 Bayless scored a career-high 31 points on December 23, 2009, against the San Antonio Spurs, setting a franchise record for points by a Trail Blazer making his first career start.
+He made 74 appearances (including 11 starts) for the Trail Blazers during the 2009–10 NBA season, recording averages of 8.5 points, 1.6 rebounds, and 2.3 assists.

 New Orleans Hornets (2010)

 Bayless was traded by the Trail Blazers to the New Orleans Hornets in exchange for a 2011 first-round draft pick that would become Tobias Harris on October 23, 2010.
+In 11 appearances for the Hornets, Bayless averaged 4.5 points, 1.4 rebounds, and 2.5 assists.